martinrouede/MarketList/README.md

 # Market List

-Is an app to create a market list with products and share it with your contacts via WhatsApp.
+Market List is an app to create a market list with products and share it with your contacts via WhatsApp.

 It's made in [Flutter](https://flutter.dev/).